 The most obvious symptom of bulging eyes is a change in the appearance of the eyes.
 Other signs and symptoms include:

-Symptoms of bulging eyes can also relate to the underlying condition that has caused it.
-For example, if bulging eyes are due to hyperthyroidism you may also experience unexplained weight loss, changes in appetite, increased sweating, and frequent bowel movements such as diarrhea.
+Symptoms of bulging eyes can relate to the underlying condition that has caused it.
+For example, if bulging eyes are due to hyperthyroidism, you may also experience unexplained weight loss, changes in appetite, increased sweating, and frequent bowel movements such as diarrhea.

 There are a few questions you will want to ask your doctor about your bulging eyes.
 What caused it?
 What treatments are available?
 Are there any over-the-counter products that can reduce the appearance of bulging eyes?
 What prevention tips can I follow to ensure the condition doesn’t worsen?

-You should see a doctor for bulging eyes as soon as you spot the changes to your eyes, especially if you have noticed other changes in your overall health as well.
-The earlier you see your doctor, the sooner treatment can start, and the smaller the risk of complications will be.
+You should see a doctor for bulging eyes as soon as you spot the changes to your eyes, especially if you have noticed other changes in your overall health.
+The earlier you see your doctor, the sooner treatment can start and the smaller the risk of complications will be.